About the Program

 - One written examination on a field outside the department.

 - Oral examination.

-The purpose of the qualifying examination is to insure that the student possesses adequate breadth and depth of preparation needed to conduct dissertation research and teach.
+The purpose of the qualifying examination is to ensure that the student possesses adequate breadth and depth of preparation needed to conduct dissertation research and teach.
 The student will normally choose reading lists in consultation with examiners and then meet regularly to discuss those readings with them.
 The written examinations will be based on those readings and discussions.
-The oral examination that follows is not meant to be a separate field of enquiry; instead, it is designed to pursue issues raised in the written segments.
+The oral examination that follows is not meant to be a separate field of inquiry; instead, it is designed to pursue issues raised in the written segments.